bec4/bec4.github.io/science.markdown

 Our quantum gas microscope allows us to detect single atoms, opening the door to new directions for physics studies.
 First, we are interested in exploring atoms in a "bulk" gas using our microscope solely for readout.
 Large ensembles of atoms in a harmonic trap exhibit a wide range of phenomena spanning from superfluidity to vortex formation.
 Studying these ensembles microscopically offers the capability to probe observables not afforded by standard low-resolution imaging like short-range correlations.
 For future studies, we plan to extend these techniques to new regimes using spin-dependent potentials developed in previous studies on this experimental platform.

 ### Cooling atoms to picokelvin temperatures
 Our team has now achieved single-atom resolution of clouds with temperatures as low as hundreds of picokelvin!
-The image below features one such cloud.
+The image below features one such cloud with 64 atoms and a 70% condensate fraction.
 On the left side, we show the raw image.
 On the right, we show the reconstructed lattice occupation with a dashed outline indicating the harmonic oscillator length.
+The colour bar indicates the probability of an atom occupying the ground state.

 ![](/assets/picokelvin_cloud.png)